 Stealth Acquisitions Domain Name

-As a buy-side broker specializing in Stealth Acquisitions, it’s our job to dig deep and find the rightful owner of a domain name.
-Problem is, some domain owners make it very difficult to reach them.
-What’s the psyche behind this rationale?
+As a buy-side broker specializing in stealth acquisitions, it’s our job to dig deep and find the rightful owner of a domain name while protecting the identity of the buyer.
+The problem is that some domain owners make it very difficult to reach them.

 1. Have you completed a relevant trademark search around the keyword in question?